iamt4nk/smm.nvim/README.md

 > This plugin is currently in beta, of which there are limited spots.
 To sign up for the beta program, sign up [here](https://www.surveymonkey.com/r/FQSSS57).

 > [!CAUTION]
 > Currently the Spotify API does not allow free users to make any changes to playback.
 If you are a free user.
 Then please note you will still be able to view playback.
 But you will be unable to make any playback changes directly via the app.
-Unfortunately, there is nothing we can do about that.
+Unfortunately, there is nothing I can do about that.

 SMM.nvim is a simple, minimal implementation for Spotify that allows users (currently) to view and control their current Spotify playback.
+This plugin does NOT stream any music itself, but rather it controls the current spotify player (regardless of device).

-_**NOTE**_: This plugin does NOT stream any music itself, but rather it controls the current spotify player (regardless of device).
+Spotify Apps that use the [Spotify Web API](https://developer.spotify.com/documentation/web-api) do not allow you to specify a webhook.
+This pretty much means that the only thing we can do on the plugin is send requests every so often to sync with the servers.

 ![SMM Demo](./assets/smm_new_demo.gif)